FreakingLoki/Loki-s-Lil-RPG/README.md

 The initial purpose of this project was to design a simple JavaScript program that would randomly generate a messege containing three parts and display that to the user.
 I decided to start by building a randomized name, a randomly selected biography, and some randomly generated stats (like strength and arcana) for a character that would fit into a fantasy world.
 I quickly decided I wanted to try and generate a fantasy enemy too.
 Then I figured since I have an enemy and a main character, I might as well try to allow the end user to engage in combat.
 So I built a turn-based combat system.
 This small project quickly turned into my first simple game.

 ## To Do List:
-  * Update the entire README to ensure all information here is accurate

   * Increase responsiveness for different sized screens
     * vitals and interface section need adjustment
     * font scaling needs adjustment (make sure it's large enough to read)

   * Rework Input section
-    * add a tooltip box when an action button is hovered\
+    * add a tooltip box when an action button is hovered
     * adjust positioning of action buttons

   * add complexity to combat